nailcliper/cs100-assignment-2-888/README.md

-﻿# CS100 Assignment 2: Basic Command Shell
+﻿# CS100: Basic Command Shell
 # Main Features
 This basic command shell will present the user with a command prompt ($) from which they can run the standard bash commands found in the /bin folder.
 The shell can: